-The application portal for the Summer 2023 session has now closed.
-Applicants will be notified of final decisions by the week of April 3rd, 2023.
+The application period for the Summer 2024 session is now closed.
+The first application update will be sent the first week of February 2024.

 President Biden and Vice President Harris have committed to building an Administration that looks like America, believing that qualified people from every background and walk of life should have equal opportunity to serve our Nation.

 That commitment is reflected in each White House Internship Program class, and all who are interested and meet the established criteria are highly encouraged to apply.